luiz-marcio-faria-de-aquino-viana/AICADx/README.md

 # AICADx - IMPORTANT

-This is a commertial project, developed by my self, and no source code will be avaliable at this moment.
+This is a Open Source Project, which the first release was developed by my self in 32 days.

+This software is been improved with modules for Electrical, Plumbimng, Gas, and Telecom support.

+The final release will be avaliable at March/2026.

 # AICADx - ABSTRACT